Home | Hawaiian Chicken Bake

 The perfect mini sweet peppers

 Pure Flavor® Aurora Bites Mini Sweet Peppers are so delicious and the perfect vegetable addition to this meal!
-They are sweet, have THE BEST crunch factor, and pair really well with the sweet pineapple flavors.
+They are sweet, have THE BEST crunch factor, and pair well with the sweet pineapple flavors.

 I pack them in lunchboxes for an easy veggie on the go, use them roasted on bowls (like my Mexican Buddha Bowls), and sauteed into this delicious dinner recipe.